 By Sharon Danosky

-By the time this newsletter hits your inbox, your appeal has been sent, you’ve tallied Giving Tuesday and you are in the throes of ensuring that all the funds you could potentially raise before the end of the year are coming in.
+Your appeal has been sent, and you’ve tallied Giving Tuesday.
+You are in the throes of ensuring that all the funds you could potentially raise before the end of the year are coming in.
 Great!

 So while you are busy asking for money – have you given any thought to how you are thanking the people who gave to you.
 I’m sure everyone is sending out the perfunctory letter with the mandatory IRS disclaimer.
 Most of those are filed or even discarded as quickly as that junk mail they received.
 So, let me ask … How are you really thanking the people who give to you?